top of page

 Bachelors of Music in Music Therapy; Board Certified Music Therapist

-Special areas: Creative Expression, Musical Exploration
+s: Creative Expression, Musical Exploration

-Marly provides individual and group Music Therapy services as well as one to one individualized Direct Support services with Help-U-Bridge.
+Marly has been a practicing Board Certified Music Therapist since 2019.
+Marly provides individual and group Music Therapy services as well as individualized home and community supports as a Direct Support Professional with Help-U-Bridge.
 She is also a Music Lesson Instructor and has experience in Early Intervention Music Therapy.
 Marly enjoys supporting individuals in finding new hobbies and interests, and exploring personal growth and development.

 Hunter T.